537 YouTube Flying Videos by Jan Nademlejnsky

 519. Flight over Roche, Palmer Meadows and other Lakes.
 Kamloops, May 11, 2025

 I took an interesting flight over Roche and other beautiful lakes a couple of days after my introductory motorcycle trip there.
 I also explored the grounds of Birken Monastery.
-Noted lakes in this video: Separation, Shumway, Roche, John Frank, Frisken, beautiful and interesting Palmer Meadows, Horseshoe.
+Noted lakes in this video: Separation, Shumway, Roche, John Frank, Frisken, beautiful and interesting Palmer Meadows, and Horseshoe.

 Photos